matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 - `yarn` package manager. `npm` examples will be added soon.
 - `Docker` for compilation.
-- A wallet with some Görli `ETH` on L1 to pay for bridging funds to zkSync as well as deploying smart contracts.
+- A wallet with sufficient Görli `ETH` on L1 to pay for bridging funds to zkSync as well as deploying smart contracts.

 ## Initializing the project